muellermichel/Hybrid-Fortran/README.md

 Getting Started
 ---------------
-1. Clone this git to your computer used for development.
+1. Clone this git to your computer used for development (`git clone https://github.com/muellermichel/Hybrid-Fortran.git`).
 Make sure your system meets the dependencies specified above.
 2. Set the `HF_DIR` environment variable to point to your Hybrid Fortran directory.
 3. `cd` into the Hybrid Fortran directory you've now installed on your computer.
 It should contain this README file as well as the GPL licence texts.
 4. Run `make example`.
 This creates a new project directory named `example`.